 Not pictured is a bamboo stool I picked up at a garage sale.
 I added it to the mix last year, but I am still on the hunt for the perfect cushion to go on top!
 Maybe next year I’ll add one of these outdoor poofs too.
 They make a perfect accompaniment to the deep bench, especially if you are sharing the spot with your sweetheart.

 Now that we only have a covered patio instead of a porch and patio, we moved our fire pit onto the patio.
 We use it as a table mostly.
 I just added a round piece of plywood to place on top of the fire stones and painted it black.

 5. Use plants to create a tropical oasis.

-Each year I have used palms in the large DIY planters.
+For years I have used palms in the large DIY planters.
 I love these because they have a built in shelf that lifts the plant higher making it seem much more grand, creating a canopy of palms overhead.
 Here is a link to build your own for less than $20 a piece!!

 6. Bistro sets and Bar carts